 OUT OF TOWN

-May 6 (Sat) WATERSHED WATCH WORKSHOP.
-Kentucky River Watershed Watch in Lexington.
-Learn how to take a qualified water sample, collect field data, and make habitat assessments.
+Sep 8, 9, & 14 WATERSHED WATCH SAMPLING.
+Kentucky Watershed Watch in many regions.
+Take a qualified water sample, collect field data, and make habitat assessments.
 Watershed Water volunteers work in all regions of our state.
 Call 502-782-7032 for more information

-May 18 (Thurs) ORGANIC AGRICULTURE WORKING GROUP.
+Sep 21 (Thurs) ORGANIC AGRICULTURE WORKING GROUP.
 KSU Research Farm, Frankfort, KY.
 Every third Thursday.
-Participate in efforts to develop local food economies with the Community Farm Alliance and others. www.communityfarmalliance.org
+Participate in efforts to develop local food economies with the Community Farm Alliance and others.
+Visit http://www.communityfarmalliance.org

 EVENTS AT LOUISVILLE FREE PUBLIC LIBRARIES.
 Visit http://www.lfpl.org

 Sep 1 to 30 REFUGEE YOUTH ART Iroquois Public Library, 1PM.
 See original art in various media by youth from our local refugee families.